 The progression can be shown over the course of two or more dreams as the story continues.
 Progressions can span years and sometimes decades as major themes in life play out.
 I’ve noticed a roughly 90-day cycle of repeating themes to my dreams, returning to visit familiar times and places in dreamland and picking up where the story left off.
-These serial recurring dreams connect with major areas of life such as family, school, and career, with parts of the psyche such your ego, self-image and persona, and with the evolution of your roles in life and your skills and abilities.
+These serial recurring dreams connect with major areas of life such as family, school, and career, parts of the psyche such ego, self-image and persona, and the evolution of your roles in life, skills and abilities.

 The Biggest Secret to Dream Work

 It’s a dream and you can do whatever you want with it in your imagination, but its best to work within the story framework the dream presents, at least initially.
-Working with dreams in your imagination can subconsciously create the conditions to find resolution.
-You don’t have to fully understand everything about a dream to grasp the story.
+Working with dreams in your imagination can subconsciously create the conditions to find resolution, and you don’t have to fully understand everything about a dream to grasp the story.

-Imagine that you have a dream about trying to open a locked door.
-In the dream, you know something important is behind that door but it won’t open.
+Imagine you have a dream about trying to open a locked door.
+Something important is behind that door, you just know, but it won’t open.
 Now you are awake and wondering how to move forward.
-The interpretation of the dreams appears obvious enough — you are on the verge of opening up something new about yourself and your life, or learning something that’s hidden or locked away.
-How do you resolve the dream?
+The interpretation of the dream appears obvious enough — you are on the verge of opening up something new about yourself and your life, or learning something that’s hidden or locked away.
+Assuming that’s correct, next question is, how do you resolve the dream?

 Use Your Limitless Imagination

 Your imagination and dreams share the same brain space.
-They work almost identically, so just go along with whatever you imagine in response to a dream without judging it.
-By engaging with the dream at a story level and using your imagination to open channels between your conscious mind and the unconscious mind, you help along the process of remembering what you already know deep inside — namely, the meaning of the dream (see: Three Simple Facts about Dreams).
+They work almost identically, so go along with whatever you imagine in response to a dream without judging it.
+Engaging with the dream at a story level and using your imagination opens channels between your conscious mind and the unconscious mind.
+You help along the process of remembering what you already know deep inside — namely, the meaning of the dream (see: Three Simple Facts about Dreams).
 Answers then come to you when you are ready.
 As you practice this technique you open and strengthen direct lines of communication with your dreaming mind, and the more effort and care you put into it — same as any relationship — the more readily information flows.